Tprice-90/T_Price_WEB601Assignments_GamingFranchises/README.md

 Fifth Assignment:   Added input functionality to add items to the list and display them.
 CreatContent
                     component contains addGame method which includes a Promise.
 If Promise succeeds, properties are sent to content-list component and form is cleared.
 If Promise fails (ID,Title,Description,Creator required), error message is displayed under submit button.
 Once Promise succeeds after failing, error message is removed.

+Sixth Assignment:   Created a GameService Observable that retrieves data from contentDb file that Content
+                    List component subscribes to to display the data when it is available.
+Created a Message Service that displays a message when single Content Card is displayed and which ID that item has.